Kmeakin/walrus-report/src/20-reference.md

 16-bit UTF-16 code-unit, or a 8-bit UTF-8 code-unit depending on the platform,
 Walrus' `Char`s are always capable of representing any Unicode character, and have the same representation on every platform.

-Each single `Char` is a 'Unicode Scalar Value': that is any 'Unicode Code Point' except for high and low surrogates, which are only needed in UTF-8 encodings.
-In terms of memory representation, this corresponds to any integer value between
-$0$ and $D7FF_{16}$ or $E000_{16}$ and $10FFFF_{16}$, inclusive.
-A consequence
-of this representation is that every `Char` value occupies 4 bytes in memory, even if it is an ASCII character that could fit within 1 byte.

 `Char` literals are given by enclosing the literal character within single-quotes, or by specifying the exact Unicode Scalar Value if a difficult